mbanani/WorldGen/README.md

 python demo.py --pano "path/to/your/pano_image.jpg"
 ```

-## 📜 License

-WorldGen is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📚 Citation
 If you find this project useful, please consider citing it as follows: